 Students may receive a full tuition refund if they officially withdraw before the first day of the academic term.
-Students may receive a 75 percent refund if they officially withdraw before the official ten percent point of the academic term.
-Students cannot receive a refund after the ten percent point.
+Students may receive a 75 percent refund if they officially withdraw before the official ten percent (10%) point of the academic term.
+No refunds will be issued for withdrawals after the ten percent (10%) point.
 Student activity fees, technology fees and specific course fees are only refundable before the first day of the academic term.
 Students will receive full refunds for the classes canceled by Mitchell.
 Please refer to Withdrawal Policy on page 30.
-If a student dies during the semester, Mitchell refunds all tuition and fees to the estate of the deceased.
+If a student dies during the semester.
+Mitchell refunds all tuition and fees to the estate of the deceased.